MaSp005/deathmarkers/docs/doc.md

   - Additionally sends for analysis: `coins`, `itemdata`
   - Currently unused by the mod, but available

+> Format 2 is accepted for submissions and treated the same as format 1 for listing, but ignored for analysis

 # Database

 The server works with [`better-sqlite3`](https://www.npmjs.com/package/better-sqlite3) and thus has only one database and no login.